Can parents see internet history on wifi

 Parents can also see their children’s internet history on their mobile devices.
 This is because most mobile devices store the web history in the device’s cache.
-The cache is a storage area where the device stores information it has recently accessed.
-Moreover, there are many parental control applications for this to control and check the internet activity of children.
-If you are using a mobile, parents can install different software to monitor your history.
+The cache is a storage area where the device stores information recently accessed.
+Moreover, there are many parental control applications to control and check children’s internet activity.
+Parents can install different software to monitor your history if you are using a mobile.
 This software can view all the websites you have visited and what you have been doing online.

 Can you see the Internet history on the WiFi bill?

 The answer is, unfortunately, no. The Internet activity of a WiFi device cannot be tracked by looking at the bill.
 There are several ways you can track your child’s Internet activities.
-You can directly contact your ISP and ask for a list of Internet activity for a specific period.
-The ISP may charge you for this service, but it will give you an accurate record of the websites that were visited.
+You can directly contact your ISP and request a list of Internet activity for a specific period.
+The ISP may charge you for this service, but it will give you an accurate record of the visited websites.

 How to hide your web history?

 There are several things you can do if you don’t want your parents to view your internet history.
 You can use a secure WiFi network.
-A secure WiFi network will encrypt your data so that your parents will not be able to see it.
+A secure WiFi network will encrypt your data so that your parents cannot see it.
 Another thing that you can do is to use a web browser that does not save your history.
 Most web browsers let you browse the internet without saving any history.
 You can also use a VPN to hide your IP address and keep your web browsing private.

 How to hide your web history from your parents?

 There are several ways to hide your web browsing history.
 One way is to use a private browsing mode.
-Private browsing modes are available in all major web browsers, and they don’t save your browsing history.
+Private browsing modes are available in all major web browsers and don’t save your browsing history.

 Private browsing modes are available in all major web browsers and don’t save your browsing history.

 - Google Chrome: Click on the three dots at the top of Google Chrome and click on “New Incognito Window.”
-Chrome won’t save your browsing history, cookies, or site data in private browsing mode.
+In private browsing mode, Chrome won’t save your browsing history, cookies, or site data.

 - To allow private browsing in Mozilla Firefox clicks on the three lines at the top of the browser, then click on “New Private Window“.
 The private browsing mode does not save browsing history, cookies or site data.